Glossary Home

 Hot standby is the act of listening for when a primary node fails in order for the standby node to take its place.

-The index vs. sequential reads plot presents the proportion of reads that use an index over the total number of reads across all databases (schemas) on the master server.
+The index vs. sequential reads plot presents the proportion of reads that use an index over the total number of reads across all databases (schemas) on the main server.

 IP